tier4/AWSIM/docs/Components/Sensors/LiDARSensor/AddNewLiDAR/index.md

 ## 3. Test your prefab

-1. Create [a new scene](../AddANewScene/AddAScene/) (remember to add the [`SceneManager`](../AddANewScene/AddASceneManager/)) or use one of [the existing sample scenes](../../../UserGuide/ProjectGuide/DefaultExistingScenes/#rgl-test-scenes).
+1. Create a new scene (remember to add the [`SceneManager`](../../../../Components/Sensors/LiDARSensor/RGLUnityPlugin/#scenemanager)) or use one of [the existing sample scenes](../../../../ProjectGuide/Scenes/#rgl-test-scenes).
-1. Add the prepared *LiDAR* prefab by drag the prefab file and drop it into a scene
+1. Add the prepared *LiDAR* prefab by drag the prefab file and drop it into a scene.

     <img src="img/AddPrefabLidar.png" width="700">